BrownCSCI1230/lab02_pencils/README.md

 ## 1. Before You Begin

-Before you begin, here's some basic knowledge you'll need to work with labs (and projects) in CS123:
+Before you begin, here's some basic knowledge you'll need to complete labs (and projects) in CS123:

 ### 1.1.
 Stencil Code